 - Ensure that children achieve high standards across a variety of subjects.

-- Ensure that all children are taught the essential knowledge in the subject discipline
+- Ensure that all children are taught the essential knowledge and skills in the subject discipline